MauroCamerini/desktop-react-sql-ledger/docs/projectsetup.md

-# Create APP
+# Project setup
 This document explains step by step how the project was configured from scratch at the start.
+This is for educational porpouse only, for actually installing the project read [Installation](../readme.md#getting-started)

 ## 1. Create an Electron app with Webpack
 Run the following command to create a new Electron app using the Webpack template: